10 cheap theme park hotels in Orlando near Disney, Universal, and SeaWorld

 Manta is a steel flying roller coaster at SeaWorld Orlando (Photo: SeaWorld)

-SeaWorld Orlando is a one-day park for many tourist in Orlando, but people often add a day at Discovery Cove as well.
+SeaWorld Orlando is a one-day park for many tourists in Orlando, but people often add a day at Discovery Cove as well to make a more well-rounded trip.
 If that’s you, then consider staying as close as possible to both parks for easy access.
-Here are three cheap SeaWorld hotels that I personally recommend.
+Here are three cheap SeaWorld hotels that I recommend.

 DTbH SeaWorld External Aerial Over Pool

 DoubleTree hotels are great for families, not just for the warm cookies at check-in but for the consistency across properties to make inviting rooms that don’t blow a budget.
 The DoubleTree by Hilton Orlando at SeaWorld does all of that.
-Most of the rooms have recently been remodeled with wood flooring and an upgraded bathroom.
-You can choose to have your room face SeaWorld or the Orlando city skyline, and either way it’s a good view.
+You can choose to have your room face SeaWorld or the Orlando city skyline, and either way, it’s a good view.
+And when it’s time to hit the parks, you can schedule your shuttle ride to SeaWorld, Aquatica, or even Walt Disney World at the hotel’s concierge.

-Luxury on a Budget: Hilton Grand Vacations at SeaWorld
+Luxury on a budget: Hilton Grand Vacations Club at SeaWorld Orlando

 Hilton Grand Vacations at SeaWorld

-If you’re traveling with a larger family or just want more room consider a staying at the Hilton Grand Vacations at SeaWorld.
-The hotel has everything from standard guest rooms all the way up to three bedroom villas with full kitchens.
+If you’re traveling with a larger family or just want more room consider staying at the Hilton Grand Vacations at SeaWorld.
+The hotel has everything from standard guest rooms all the way up to three-bedroom villas with full kitchens.
 The lakefront hotel also has two large pools and an outdoor patio complete with fire-pits for hanging out at after a day at the theme parks.

 More from FamilyVacationist: